hnarayanan/harishnarayanan.org/content/writing/artistic-style-transfer.md

 another convnet to approximate solutions to it giving them a 1000x speedup!

-I'm working on implementing this idea as part of am open source [webapp called *Stylist*][neural-style-demo-project].
+I'm working on implementing this idea as part of an open source [webapp called *Stylist*][neural-style-demo-project].
 Feel free to join me if you'd like to help!